 - Aw, Look!
 They Really Do Love Each Other: Despite their usual dynamic of Ibarada teasing and embarrassing Kosuke and Kosuke being angry about it, the moment Kosuke sees someone harassing Ibarada, he charges across the beach and punches the guy in the face.
 Only for it to turn out that he wasn't actually harassing her.
 While Ibarada does tease him about it, she also thanks him for keeping his promise to always protect her.
 Also, despite the memories often ending in him wetting himself, Ibarada has an extremely good memory when it comes to all the times she and Kosuke were close as kids...

-- Beach Episode: Episode 9 to 12 are set at a beach resort at Okinawa as the cast goes there for a training camp and to present their research at a seminar.
-Most of episode 9 takes place on the beach with the cast in bathing suits, up until Kanade and Kousuke learn that they have to present to several renowned professors.
+- Beach Episode: S1E09 to S1E12 are set at a beach resort at Okinawa as the cast goes there for a training camp and to present their research at a seminar.
+Most of S1E09 takes place on the beach with the cast in bathing suits, up until Kanade and Kousuke learn that they have to present to several renowned professors.

-- Big Damn Kiss: Episode 6 is focused on the cast trying to orchestrate this trope, starting with deciding on the factors that comprise the optimal atmosphere for it to take place and deriving a formula to calculate it.
-Their attempts end in failure by the end of the episode due to a Mood Killer, but their ideal parameters make a big comeback at episode 12 for the trope to play out in full.
+- Big Damn Kiss: S1E06 is focused on the cast trying to orchestrate this trope, starting with deciding on the factors that comprise the optimal atmosphere for it to take place and deriving a formula to calculate it.
+Their attempts end in failure by the end of the episode due to a Mood Killer, but their ideal parameters make a big comeback at S1E12 for the trope to play out in full.

-- Cerebus Syndrome: While it starts off as a romcom with emphasis on the "com", the last two episodes get more serious in tone as Yukimura and Himuro's relationship is threatened by a combination of Himuro's jealousy and Yukimura's inability to be more than The Spock.
+- Cerebus Syndrome: While it starts off as a romcom with emphasis on the "com", the last two episodes of the first season get more serious in tone as Yukimura and Himuro's relationship is threatened by a combination of Himuro's jealousy and Yukimura's inability to be more than The Spock.